project-gemmi/gemmi/docs/mol.rst

 * Leave it to the user (e.g. mmdb and Clipper).

-In Gemmi we use a mix of these approaches (which for sure is also not ideal).
+In Gemmi we use a mix of these approaches (which is also not ideal).
 The user can work with the basic (model-chain-residue-atom) hierarchy and handle the *altloc* field manually (like in mmdb).
-However, we also have functions that ignore all but the main conformation (inspired by BioPython) and lightweight proxy objects ResidueGroup and AtomGroup that group alternative conformers (inspired by iotbx).
+However, we also have functions that ignore all but the first conformation (inspired by BioPython) and lightweight proxy objects ResidueGroup and AtomGroup that group alternatives (inspired by iotbx).

 Coordinate files